ScottGledhill/Email_Analyser/Thought_Process.md

 the same result quickly and could easily see when the API was working as expected also possibly make it easier to use for people without previous Go knowledge.

-My thoughts about the app structure are that our input is email data, and our output will need to be web graphical user interface to show the data.
+My thoughts about the app structure; our input is email data, and our output will need to be web graphical user interface to show the data.

 Input from rake command looks like an API call, so I will version an API to handle this data.
+I want this controller to WHEN receiving a pay load, THEN create a new email object, this tells me I shall need an Email model, could have separate models for event open, event click, etc, and pick which model based on data received, for now one model is fine I think.

+Had long issue with depreciation warning for transaction-fixtures, tried many ways to fix, in the end changed to rspec-rails beta version, and worked.

+Added tests to check model interacts with database correctly, checked for columns and for calculations, ran migration to create Emails database, with columns necessary.